Sacred Headwaters: Klappan Coalbed Methane Project

 The Klappan Coalbed Methane Project was a proposal by Shell Canada to develop a coalbed methane project in the Sacred Headwaters.
 In 2004, the British Columbia government granted Royal Dutch Shell a 400000 ha tenure for coalbed methane development.
-It is accessed by road via the abandoned BC Rail grade, which intersects British Columbia Highway 37 south of Iskut.
+It was accessed by road via the abandoned BC Rail grade, which intersects British Columbia Highway 37 south of Iskut.
 As of summer 2008, Shell's project was in the exploration phase.
 Shell drilled three exploratory wells in 2004 and was preparing to drill 14 additional wells in 2008, 8 of which were proposed for the headwaters of the Skeena River.
 If developed, Shell's project would have entailed a network of gas wells connected by roads and pipelines, as well as a pipeline to deliver the gas to market.
-Shell disclosed neither how many wells will be necessary to make the project economically viable nor route options for the delivery pipeline.
-The Klappan Coalbed Methane Project met with opposition by both First Nations groups and non-governmental organizations.
-The Pembina Institute, an environmentalist think-tank, released a report on the potential impacts of the Klappan Coalbed Methane Project on wild salmon, calling it a "risky experiment" as commercial coalbed methane production has never been attempted in a salmon-bearing watershed.
+Shell disclosed neither how many wells would have been necessary to make the project economically viable nor route options for the delivery pipeline.
+The Klappan Coalbed Methane Project was opposed by both First Nations groups and non-governmental organizations.
+The Pembina Institute, an environmentalist think-tank, released a report on the potential impacts of the Klappan Coalbed Methane Project on wild salmon, calling it a "risky experiment" as commercial coalbed methane production had never been attempted in a salmon-bearing watershed.
 On December 18, 2012, the B.C. government announced that Shell Canada would relinquish its tenure on the land, and that oil and gas development would be banned in the Sacred Headwaters.

 Developments since 2015

 In April 2015, the Government of British Columbia bought all coal licences in the area around Mount Klappan, halting development for the foreseeable future.
 At the same time, the Tahltan First Nation and provincial government began working on a long-term plan for the Sacred Headwaters.

-The campaign to protect the Sacred Headwaters from industrial development was profiled in the 2022 documentary film The Klabona Keepers.
+The campaign to protect the Sacred Headwaters from industrial development is profiled in a 2022 documentary film, The Klabona Keepers.